 The translation process is different for the multilingual messages that are displayed when JavaScript is disabled in the browser.
-Because JavaScript is not available, the messages are implemented in the static index.html file.
-You must customize this file to include translated messages for each of your supported languages.
+Because JavaScript is not available, the messages are implemented in the static

 - 1. Open the universal-access-sample-app/public/index.html file and review the message and the provided languages. - 2.
 Update the message if required and translate the message into all of your supported languages. - 3.
 Edit the universal-access-sample-app/public/index.html file, and follow the provided format to add messages.